ElonZhengUofT/FNO-VMC/README.md

   \]
   where \(S\) is the quantum Fisher information matrix.
 - **Batching**: Monte Carlo samples are generated on-the-fly with NetKet samplers.
+- **split_batches**: Set `vmc.split_batches` in a config file to split each training iteration into multiple sub-batches.
+Gradients from the sub-batches are averaged before applying an optimizer step, reducing memory usage.
+The default value is `1`.

 ## Experiments & Results
 We validate FNO-VMC on benchmark models: